Expium/web-forms-for-jira/readme.md

 For Developers:

-Modify the sample index.jade file to point to your JIRA instance, and to use your custom fields.
-Then, to build run:
+To test contributions to this repository, run
 ```
 npm install
-gulp build
+gulp dev
 ```

+Inside the dev folder this creates, you can create an index.html file that uses this library and points to your JIRA instance.
+You can also create your jira-form-proxy-config.php here.

-To view an example app:
+To view your app:

 ```
 gulp serve